-A robust cut of lamb like lamb shank, usually braised with plenty of sauce and spices, calls for a syrah blend from the Rhône region of France.
+A robust cut like lamb shank, usually braised with plenty of sauce and spices, calls for a syrah blend from the Rhône region of France.

 If this lamb and wine pairing is not for you, a classic cabernet sauvignon from California or the Bordeaux region in France would be great choices as well.
 These hearty wines also pair well with other robust lamb dishes like spicy stews, Moroccan tagines or lamb curries.

 When searching for the perfect lamb and wine pairing, red wines are a guaranteed match.
 However, how you plan to prepare the lamb influences your wine pairing, so decide how to prepare the lamb before picking a wine.

 In general, a more robust preparation (like roasting or grilling) calls for a more robust wine, while a more delicate dish (like spring lamb) requires a more delicate wine.
 Once all the preparation is complete, remember to sit, relax and enjoy the delicious lamb and wine pairing you’ve created.